Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 Absolutely, Kirk said.

-It would be my responsibility as United States Senator representing the people and understanding Senator Kennedy's agenda.
+It would be my responsibility as a United States Senator representing the people and understanding Senator Kennedy's agenda.

 I think you're asking me a hypothetical question, but I'd be pleased to vote for the bill.

-Yes, and there's a numerous stories here.
+Yes, and there's numerous stories here.

-If they lose the seat, it would cost them their 60-seat supermajority and possibly complicate their plans to pass health care, depending on when Brown would be sworn in.
+In the story, if they lose the seat, it would cost them their 60-seat supermajority and possibly complicate their plans to pass health care, depending on when Brown would be sworn in.

-Massachusetts election has Democrats on edge.
+Politico, Massachusetts election has Democrats on edge.

-Democrats could drag out seating Brown thanks to a 15-day waiting period to send results to the sexitarian state.
+Democrats could drag out seating Brown thanks to a 15-day waiting period to send results to the Secretary of State, and then no deadline for state officials to formally declare a winner.

-Massachusetts Senate race unnerves Democrats state-controlled Reuters with health care reform in the balance.
+Massachusetts Senate race unnerves Democrats, state-controlled Reuters with health care reform in the balance.

-Harry Reid is staying mum on whether he would seat Brown immediately should an upset occur or delay certification until the Democrats continue to vote.
+Harry Reid is staying mum on whether he would seat Brown immediately should an upset occur or delay certification until the Democrats can pass their bill.

-So you got Paul Kirk and you've got dingy Harry and you've got media members, Mr. Frank, speculating on this.
+So you got Paul Kirk and you've got Dingy Harry and you've got media members, Mr. Frank, speculating on this.

-That's the slimmest possibility of having a way of doing it.
+It's the slimmest possibility of doing it.

 It's a conspiracy theory.

-Do you watch the food network?
+Do you watch the Food Network?

-Yeah, Mario Batali or something.
+Yeah, Mario Batalia or something.

 They had to have stand-in vegetables.